“Flash-in-the-Pan” Glam: Silverhead & Mud

 Although both these Glam Rock bands had a short history, they are still worth listening to, this many years later.
 Just ask any Silverhead or Mud fan.
 They’ll tell you.

-This entry was posted on May 21, 2012 at 7:28 am and is filed under Entertainment, Glam Metal Rock Music, Glam Rock, Rock Music, Rock Stars with tags 70s Rock, British Rock Music, Fleetwood Mac, Glam Rock, Glitter Rock, Mud, Rock Music, Silverhead, Tiger Feet.
-You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+This entry was posted on May 21, 2012 by glamrock4ever.
+It was filed under Entertainment, Glam Metal Rock Music, Glam Rock, Rock Music, Rock Stars and was tagged with 70s Rock, British Rock Music, Fleetwood Mac, Glam Rock, Glitter Rock, Mud, Rock Music, Silverhead, Tiger Feet.